-Important: the dormant company accounts service is not to be confused with our Annual Return service.
+Important: the dormant company accounts service is not to be confused with our Confirmation Statement Filing Service.

 A Company is Dormant if it has had no 'significant accounting transactions' throughout a financial period.
 If a Company’s only financial transactions have been limited to: